Add Biometric Login

 There are 6 options on Android:

-Always check if the current device supports biometric login before calling any biometric API, including before enabling biometric login and before using biometric to login.
+Always check if the current device supports biometric login before calling any biometric API, including before enabling biometric login and before using biometrics to login.

 // check if current device supports biometric login